SQL Management Studio%3A Enhancing Productivity with Shortcuts

 - Ctrl + E: Another way to execute the query (alternative to F5).

-- Ctrl + R: Toggle the Results Pane on or off to maximize your query editor space.
+- Ctrl + R: Toggle the Results Pane on or off to maximize your workspace.

-- Ctrl + Tab: Switch between open query tabs.
+- Ctrl + Tab: Switch between open query windows.

 - Ctrl + K, Ctrl + C: Comment out selected lines of code.